windweller/Tinker/README.md

 Tinker only release documentation for stable components, but its nightly built offers more.
 The next release will include a better API for NLP components (currently experimental and not very well-integrated into Tinker-processing).

+- 0.13 (not yet released): added testing for parallel module.

 - 0.12: Official alpha-release.
 Cleaned legacy code (version 0.10 old APIs).
 Added NLP components on top of Tinker-core.
 Slight performance increase.
 Documentation major update.

 - 0.11: Preparing for alpha-release, eliminate of module hiearchy (you can inherit them however you want), simplified inheritance/module linearization, unified type system for Tinker-core `RowIterator`, incorporating Akka-Stream 1.0M3 and Akka Stream-graph.